dzeitman/developer-token-bookmark/README.md

     implementation 'com.android.volley:volley:${version}'
 }
 ```
+## Web

-For web deployment, you'd deploy this code as a function hosted on the same domain of the web app, use "web" as the package identifier and the function will use the hosted domain for the identifier.
+For web deployment, you'd deploy this code as a function hosted on the same domain of the web app, use "web" as the package identifier value and the function will use the hosted domain for the identifier.
 Your web application would be deployed to the WWW folder in this example.